gabrielpdsilva/RPGPlus/README.md

 #### Features that have not been added to the app yet:
 - [ ] Fix problems of styling on Draft Screens
 - [ ] Generate names using firestore
+- [ ] Alert the user in ListDraftScreen if he has no drafts
+- [ ] Keep user logged in, unless he decides to logout

+#### Bugs to be fixed:
+- [ ] Refresh ListDraftScreen when user delete a draft
+- [ ] Refresh DraftModelScreen when user goes back and selects another draft

+## Documentation
+#### Documentation for now:
+- [x] Use Case Diagram available in english
+- [x] Use Case Diagram available in portuguese
+- [ ] Use Case Description available in english
+- [ ] Use Case Description available in portuguese